TomAugspurger/pycps/docs/intro.rst

 There's a few related functions PyCPS provides:

-1. Downloading data dictionaries and monthly data files
+1. Download data dictionaries and monthly data files
-2. Parse those files
+2. Parse those files and store them in a common, standaradized format
-3. Standardizing variables across months
+3. Standardize features across months as much as possible
-4. Merging to create time series
+4. Merge households across months to create a time series